relaycoder/relaycode/docs/FEATURES-ROADMAP.md

+#### watch config can be configurable to on or off in relaycode.config.json because watch looping happens when tying to patch relaycode.config.json
+#### implement **What:** Introduce a configuration option to enable Git-aware operations.
+When enabled, each transaction would automatically create a new branch.
+- `autoGitBranch`:  true false for on off
+    -   `gitBranchPrefix`: user can customize wether it is {gitCommitMsg} or it is {uuid} .
+    -   **On Successful transaction:** `git checkout -b relay/gitCommitMsg`.

 #### ✅ DONE: some cli aliases just doesnt work like relaycode -v etc
 #### ✅ DONE: do not show reasoning in relay log cli command. replace by showing promptSummary